dasch-swiss/dsp-tools/docs/excel2xml-module.md

 ![docstring example](./assets/images/img-excel2xml-module-docstring.png)

-#### Fine-tuning with `PropertyElement`
+#### Fine-Tuning With the `PropertyElement`

-There are two possibilities how to create a property: The value can be passed as it is, or as `PropertyElement`.
+There are two possibilities how to create a property: The value can be passed as it is, or as a `PropertyElement`.
 If it is passed as it is, the `permissions` are assumed to be `prop-default`, texts are assumed to be encoded as `utf8`, and the value won't have a comment: